Uruk: Political history

 Mesopotamian king as Master of Animals on the Gebel el-Arak Knife (c.
 3300–3200 BC, Abydos, Egypt), a work indicating Egypt-Mesopotamia relations and showing the early influence of Mesopotamia on Egypt and the state of Mesopotamian royal iconography in the Uruk period.
 Louvre.

 Uruk played a very important part in the political history of Sumer.
-Starting from the Early Uruk period, the city exercised hegemony over nearby settlements.
+From the Early Uruk period onward, the city exerted hegemony over nearby settlements.
 At this time (c.
 3800 BC), there were two centers of 20 ha, Uruk in the south and Nippur in the north surrounded by much smaller 10 ha settlements.
 Later, in the Late Uruk period, its sphere of influence extended over all Sumer and beyond to external colonies in upper Mesopotamia and Syria.

 In Uruk, in southern Mesopotamia, Sumerian civilization seems to have reached its creative peak.
 This is pointed out repeatedly in the references to this city in religious and, especially, in literary texts, including those of mythological content; the historical tradition as preserved in the Sumerian king-list confirms it.
 From Uruk the center of political gravity seems to have moved to Ur.